gobelinus/edx-documentation/en_us/shared/students/Section_register_account.rst

 #.
-Optionally, select one of your existing accounts.
+Optionally, select one of your existing social media accounts, such as

-   * On `edx.org`_, you can select your Facebook or Google account.

-   * On `edX Edge`_, you can select your Facebook or Google account, or use your credentials for a campus or institutional account.
+   Facebook or Google.

    These options link your new edx.org or edX Edge account to the account you have with the selected sign in partner.
-After your accounts are linked, whenever you sign in to the partner account you are also signed in to your edx.org or Edge account.
+After your accounts are linked, whenever you sign in to the partner account, you are also signed in to your edx.org or Edge account.

+   .. note:: On `edX Edge`_, in addition to your social media accounts, you
+      can also use your campus or institutional account credentials.

 #.
 On the registration page, enter the required information for your new
    account.
 Fields with an asterisk (*) are required.